We will reply to your message within an hour.

 Press the button and the handle snaps open; push the handle shut for a secure hold.

-These tight-hold locks are IP65 and NEMA 4 rated for protection against dust, dirt, and washdowns.
-Press the button and the handle snaps open; push the handle shut for a secure hold.
+Prevent water, dust, and dirt from getting into a sealed enclosure through the latch.
+Press the button and the handle pops out; push the handle shut for a secure hold.

 Latches snap shut when you push the bar in the strike plate to prevent accidental unlatching.
 Press the button on the strike plate to release the bar.